-When creating a volume, it is recommended to specify the access control policy (see Sec.
-6.2).
+When creating a volume, it is recommended to specify the authorization policy (see Sec.
+7.2).
 If not specified, POSIX permissions/ACLs will be chosen by default.
-Unlike most other policies, access control policies cannot be changed afterwards.
+Unlike most other policies, authorization policies cannot be changed afterwards.

 In addition, it is recommended to set a default striping policy (see Sec.
-6.4).
+7.4).
 If no per-file or per-directory default striping policy overrides the volume's default striping policy, the volume's policy is assigned to all newly created files.
 If no volume policy is explicitly defined when creating a volume, a RAIDo policy with a stripe size of 128kB and a width of 1 will be used as the default policy.